Elsa Justel: Research

-Justel’s research in musicology is oriented to the aspects of Formal structure and space in Electroacoustic music; and towards the field of perception and physical parameters on image an sound.
+Justel's research in musicology is oriented to the aspects of Formal structure and space in Electroacoustic music; and towards the field of perception and physical parameters on image and sound.
 She also introduced new technical resources in her piece for harpsichord and electronics La ventana deshabitada.

 Recognition

 Justel has been awarded the Prix Ars Electronica in Austria, Prix biennal Presque rien in France, and the Prix Ton Bruynèl in The Netherlands.
 She has been called “a pioneer” of electroacoustic music composition in Argentina.